Last Updated on

 Climb Ella Rock.

-For the most dramatic views of Ella town and the wide canyon of Ella Gap, look no further than this soaring ridge.
+For the most dramatic views of Ella town and the vast canyon of Ella Gap, look no further than this soaring ridge.
 The trek to the top takes 2-3 hours or more, depending on how fast you move and the weather.

 You’ll probably want to rise early to get started.
 That should help you avoid the searing midday heat and the virtually guaranteed afternoon downpours that flood into the Central Highlands around 3 pm.